ISSUIUC/GNC-SILSIM/docs/Sensor_README.md

 # Kalman Filters Sensor Documentation

-This is the README for the sensors used on MIDAS.
+This is the README for the sensors used on MIDAS and MIDAS Mini.

-The filter is stored in ekf.cpp and uses ekf.h as its header file.
-Both are implementations of the kalman_filter.h.

-States tracked: $[p_x,p_y,p_z,v_x,v_y,v_z]$.
-Position is meters, velocity is m/s.
-Acceleration is treated as a control input.

 ## MIDAS Sensors